-Ometz is the conservative, traditional egalitarian Jewish group at UMD Hillel.
+Neshama is the egalitarian Jewish group at UMD Hillel.
 We provide meaningful opportunities to connect religiously, intellectually, and culturally with Judaism through singing and dancing, lively services, learning, social events, and lots of food.
 Our goal is to make our community a welcoming, inclusive, passionate and fun environment for all who want to join.

 Kedma: The Orthodox Community at UMD